fraolBatole/fraolbatole.github.io/_pages/cv.md

   * I founded JawisAdvisory to guide students interested in pursuing graduate study.
 Mostly, the guidance is tailored for underrepresented groups, as I'm more familiar with the process and also a way of giving back to my community.

 * Co-Founder at SmartMasa.
 Addis Ababa, Ethiopia
+  * Led our team to pitch a precision farming project to large incubation centers and investors in Ethiopia, resulting in more than $10K in funding and support for the initiative.
-  * Achieved a leadership, business and technological skill while working on a precision farming project, which aims to improve productivity of smallholder farmers
+  * Demonstrated exceptional leadership, business, and technological skills while working on the web and mobile-based precision farming project aimed at improving the lives of smallholders.